My second book was published on Monday. The copies arrived with my publisher on the Friday before.

 And, erm… that’s it.
 Does that make any sense to you?
 Because it makes none to me.

 There’s a couple of important points here – in one respect, it doesn’t really affect the author’s royalty, because if the item is new, then the seller has had to buy a copy from the wholesaler – a royalty is still generated.
 But it does affect the royalty in the end.
 A “used – as new” book can be sold for less than a “new” book.
-If third-party sellers are competing on Amazon to undermine each other’s prices and go lower and lower and lower, eventually the author will suffer, because the royalty will be squashed, as sellers demand cheaper prices from wholesalers.1)This depends how your royalty is worked out – whether it’s based on RRP or net price received by the publisher.
-But of course, even authors with a royalty based on RRP will suffer in the end if the money recouped by publishers from booksellers dwindles.
+If third-party sellers are competing on Amazon to undermine each other’s prices and go lower and lower and lower, eventually the author will suffer, because the royalty will be squashed, as sellers demand cheaper prices from wholesalers.This depends how your royalty is worked out – whether it’s based on RRP or net price received by the publisher.
+But of course, even authors with a royalty based on RRP will suffer in the … Continue reading

 And sometimes the customer will suffer – my dad ordered a book from Amazon, choosing the cheapest one listed for sale.
 He waited a fortnight, wondering where on Earth his book was, and finally he received an email from the seller telling him that they couldn’t source a copy cheap enough!
 So added to the fact that “used” might mean “new”, “in stock” might mean “not actually in our warehouse, but I know where I might be able to get one.
 Then again, maybe not, because our automated system has listed it too cheaply.”